Engineering Leadership

 It’s a team with minimal hierarchy, very few meetings, and a single product manager to move at a pace that would otherwise seem unrealistic.

-I recently had the pleasure of speaking with Thibault Sottiaux, Engineering Lead for the OpenAI Codex team.
+I recently had the pleasure of speaking with Thibault Sottiaux, Head of Codex.

 And this is the second part of the 2-part article.
 Make sure to also read the first part to learn about what exactly AI-native teams are and how to build them.